Asatyam/nexusflow/README.md

 [ ] Add API Gateway & Security

-[ ] Introduce an API Gateway (e.g., Traefik, Spring Cloud Gateway) to act as a single entry point for all API calls.
+[ ] Introduce an API Gateway (Traefik) to act as a single entry point for all API calls.

 [ ] Secure the API endpoints with an authentication/authorization mechanism like JWT or OAuth2.